-Bay Coast Railroad: This short line, once known as the Eastern Shore Railroad, operates between Pocomoke City, Maryland, and Norfolk, Virginia on about 96 miles of track (formerly owned by the Eastern Shore Railroad).
-The railroad also serves carfloat operations across the Chesapeake Bay.
-Address: 202 Mason Avenue, P.O.
-Box 312, Cape Charles, Virginia 23310.
+Bay Coast Railroad (Defunct): This short line, once known as the Eastern Shore Railroad, operates between Pocomoke City, Maryland, and Norfolk, Virginia on about 96 miles of track (formerly owned by the Eastern Shore Railroad).

 Chesapeake & Albemarle Railroad: The C&A is a Genesee & Wyoming short line operating the original Norfolk Southern's main line between Edenton, North Carolina and Chesapeake, Virginia.
 Overall the railroad owns over 60 miles of track.
 Visit G&W's website for career information.